Frederick H. Brooke: Later years

-Brooke was a member of the District of Columbia Allied Architects and American Institute of Architects, serving on the latter committee.
+Brooke was a member of the District of Columbia Allied Architects and the American Institute of Architects, serving on the latter's committee.
 He played a large role in local legislation that required architects to register with the government.
 Brooke was a member of several clubs, including the Alfalfa Club, Alibi Club, Beaux Arts Society, Chevy Chase Club, Metropolitan Club, University Club, Wamsutta Club, and Yale Club.
 Brooke served as director of Birdsboro Steel and the Brooke Iron and Work Company.

 On December 24, 1960, Brooke died at his Georgetown home, 3021 N Street NW.
-His funeral was held at Christ Church and he was buried at Oak Hill Cemetery, both in Georgetown.
-His wife, Henrietta Bates (née McKee) Brooke who served as president of the Girl Scouts in the 1930s, died seven years later.
+His funeral was held at Christ Church, and he was buried at Oak Hill Cemetery, both in Georgetown.
+His wife, Henrietta Bates (née McKee) Brooke, who served as president of the Girl Scouts in the 1930s, died seven years later.
 The couple had one son, Frederick H. Brooke Jr., who was born on Christmas Day 1914.
 Brooke was also stepfather to Henrietta's children, Elliott B. McKee and Francis McKee O'Brien.